chisino/technical-writing-samples/README.md

 ## About Me
 I am a Data Engineer and Writer, and have experience working on both technical writing documentation as well as creative writing.

-Combining my technical background and writing skills, I am looking to move fully into a career in technical writing.
+Here, I will be writing and compiling samples of documentation for the purpose of building my portfolio in technical writing.

 ---